OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

     particular, the scope of a parameter is the entire body of the method in which it is declared.

-It would be a syntax error to refer to a method’s parameters or other local variables from outside the method.
+It would be a syntax error to refer to a method's parameters or other local variables from outside the method.